MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 Microsoft Dynamics 365 Fraud Protection gives you the flexibility to create rules that use the score that Fraud Protection's state-of-the-art artificial intelligence (AI) model generates, together with additional parameters from the request payload.
 Based on these inputs, rules can convert an assessment into a decision, such as **Approve**, **Reject**, **Review**, or **Challenge**.

 If your Fraud Protection instance has multiple environments, you can manage rules in a specific environment by using the environment switcher.
-If the environment has parent environments, the rules in the top-level parent environment will be evaluated first.
-If the rule settings for the top-level parent environment are set to **Run all matching rules until a decision is made**, the rules in the second-level parent environment will be evaluated next.
-This process continues unless the rule settings for an environment are set to **Run only the first matching rule**, or until all the rules for the parent environment and the current environment have been evaluated.
+If the environment has parent environments, the rules in the top-level parent environment are evaluated first.
+If the rule settings for the top-level parent environment are set to **Run all matching rules until a decision is made**, the rules in the second-level parent environment are evaluated next.
+This process continues unless the rule settings for an environment are set to **Run only the first matching rule**, or until all the rules for the parent environment and the current environment are evaluated.

 ## Defining a rule: Quick start guide